La Salle Twp Real Estate

 What are market conditions like in La Salle Twp?

-La Salle Twp is currently a balanced market, with 6.0 months of supply.
-That ratio comes from 3 active listings relative to 6 sales per year.
+La Salle Twp is currently a seller's market, with 2.0 months of supply.
+That ratio comes from 1 active listing relative to 6 sales per year.

 How much are property taxes in La Salle Twp?